skdelphix/maskdocs/docs/Connecting_Data/Managing_Extended_Connectors.md

 ## Limitations

+Delphix supports type 4 JDBC Drivers.
+These must be a pure-java .jar file that can be used simply by uploading it (or it’s zip file) to the engine.
+Anything that requires compilation on the engine, or execution of any kind of install or licensing script, is not supported.

 Extended Connectors don't support all of the features available for built in connectors like Oracle.
 The "Disable Constraint", "Disable Trigger" and "Drop Indexes" options are not available on jobs using extended connectors.
 Delphix provides support for Extended Connectors in accordance with our [Support Policy](https://www.delphix.com/masking-help/jdbc-drivers-support)

 Drivers that require a Java version higher than 8 are not supported.